anthonykulis/cps215/data_structures/stacks/NOTES.md

   * `public void unshift(T item)` - identical to `push` but works from the front

 * We will create a second interface `StackShiftUnshiftInterface` and add these methods.
+* We will see in next week that this is actually called a *Dequeue* and why this is our preferred "stack/queue" unless very specific reasons prevent us from using this.
+  * Being said, the following interface does not exist logically in JCF, but will be used as an example here.
+We shall update it to Dequeue later.

 ### StackShiftUnshiftInterface
 ```java